taeckyung/PAFE_User_Study/README.md

    Reference: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file

-3. (Optional) If you plan to use Youtube links, install a modified version of pafy, which retrieves Youtube URLs.
+3. (Optional) If you plan to use Youtube links, install a modified version of Pafy, which retrieves Youtube URLs.
+Existing public version of Pafy is outdated.
    > $ pip install git+https://github.com/Cupcakus/pafy

 ## How to Compile an Executable
-!
-We are currently fixing the bug that libraries are not properly linked.

 1. Please check configurations (e.g., paths) in `main.spec`.
 2. Run main.spec:
 > $ pyinstaller main.spec
-3. Locate `./dist/main.exe` for the output.
+3. Copy your `./resources` folder into `./dist` folder (`./dist/resources`)
+4. You can compress the entire `./dist` folder, move it to any Windows machine, and execute `main.exe`.

 ## How to Customize
-- Most of the configurations are done in `./main.py`, while compiling options are configured in `./main.spec`.
+- Most of the configurations are done in `./main.py` while compiling options are configured in `./main.spec`.
-- (Example) Modify video URL (local file / URL): `Line #529 at ./main.py`
+- (Example) Modify video URL (local file URI / Youtube link): `Line #529 at ./main.py`
   - Initial version includes one demo video and one main video.
-  - The only difference is that if you do not respond to the ding sound in the demo video, it will stop running the video.
-However, the main video will not stop even if you do not respond.
+  - The demo video stops and warns if a participant does not respond to the probing sound.
+However, the main video does not stop.
-  - If you use local file, your file location should be located in the `./resources` folder.
+  - If you use a local file URI, your file location should be located in the `./resources` folder (as well as copied `./dist/resouces` folder).

+## License
+- This project is licensed under the terms of the MIT license.
+- `./utils/vlc.py` follows its own license.
+- Media (ding sound, keyboard sound) in the `./resources` folder are from https://freesound.org/, with [Creative Commons 0 License](https://creativecommons.org/publicdomain/zero/1.0/).
+- Roboto font is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Citation